How to stuff up your employee onboarding experience? Learn from these painful first-day experiences.

 - When she arrived at the office, her supervisor informed her that she would have to travel to another location inside the same building to see HR and obtain her benefits papers.

 - The new hire’s manager greeted him at the doorstep and just dropped him off at his table without showing him around or introducing him to anybody.
 He had to seek assistance in finding the bathrooms.
-When his supervisor left off a file for him to work on with no instruction as to what he should do with it.
-He did not have a minute’s worth of training.
+When his supervisor left off a file for him to work on without instruction on what he should do with it, he did not have a minute’s worth of training.

 - The company’s owner welcomed the new employee into his office at 9:00 in the morning on her first day and spoke for several hours.
 He referred to it as ‘training,’ yet there was no instruction.
 He chatted for eight hours about himself, how brilliant he was, and how cunning he was to achieve this, that, and the other.

 - He didn’t hear from anybody for two weeks after accepting the job.
 He followed up with the HR Executive in an unpleasant manner, and she had no idea who he was.

 - Her new boss had given her a pleasant welcome message and a coffee cup in the mail before she started.
 It had been used before her; therefore, it had to be a decent mug.